PrometheanDissident/prometheandissident.github.io/pages/epistemology.md

 ### The Validity of Appeals to Authority

 - Discuss whether this is valid, and explain why it oftentimes is
+- Appeals to authority are necessary because trust is always necessary to have with some individuals

 ## On Statistical reasoning